-Earlier this year, The Allergists’ Foundation launched its new Community Grant Program to inspire practicing allergists to develop creative solutions for challenges related to allergy care within their communities.
-We are pleased to announce our grantees and their outstanding projects that have been selected for funding in 2021.
+The Allergists’ Foundation launched its Community Grant Program to inspire practicing allergists to develop creative solutions for challenges related to allergy care within their communities.
+Below are the outstanding projects that have been selected for funding as part of the program.

 Marcella Aquino, MD, FACAAI

 Multi-level Contributing Factors to Ethnic and Racial Disparities in Urban Children with Asthma and Atopic Dermatitis

 Marcella Aquino, MD, FACAAI will lead a 2-year study that offers an innovative approach to identify multi-level risk and resource factors that may contribute to asthma and AD outcomes in urban minority children.
 The project will focus on behavioral processes, such as adherence to AD and asthma medications and clinical processes such as asthma severity, AD severity, asthma quality of life and dermatologic quality of life.
 Outcomes that will be assessed include lung function via daily spirometry measurements, asthma control, AD control, and asthma and AD healthcare utilization via questionnaire and confirmation from electronic medical record.
 This novel approach will shed light on specific contributors that may increase morbidity in urban minority children with asthma and AD and will inform future tailored interventions.

 Juan Carlos Cardet, MD, MPH